apmaud/apmaud/README.md

 My journey in programming, finance and ongoing MS in Cybersecurity has led me to develop a passion for all things Cyber, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

+As I learn, my projects and skills will be updated here!
 <!--
 ## Skills